 How Does Physiotherapy Help?

-Physiotherapy can be beneficial for those suffering from trapezius strain as it helps reduce inflammation, improve mobility, and strengthen weakened muscles.
-During treatment sessions, a physiotherapist will assess your condition before providing treatments such as massage therapy and stretching exercises to reduce inflammation and improve the range of motion in your shoulder area.
+Kitchener physiotherapy can be beneficial for those suffering from trapezius strain as it helps reduce inflammation, improve mobility, and strengthen weakened muscles.
+During treatment sessions, a physiotherapist will assess your condition before providing treatments such as soft tissue techniques and stretching exercises to reduce inflammation and improve the range of motion in your shoulder area.
 They may also suggest strengthening exercises that target specific areas of your trapezius muscle to help you regain strength in these areas.
 Additionally, they may use other techniques such as ultrasound or electrical stimulation to help reduce any lingering pain or discomfort you may be experiencing due to the strain.

 Other Tips for Treating Trapezius Strain

 If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself.
-Eric Bowman, BSc, MSPT, PT, or one of the other physiotherapists at CARESPACE Health+Wellness in Kitchener and Waterloo.
+Eric Bowman, BSc, MPT, PT, or another physiotherapist in Waterloo or Kitchener at CARESPACE.
 We are happy to listen and are here to help!